 I benefited greatly under Dean Malecha's influence.
 He taught me the value of design and keeping relevant in an evolving world and industry.
 These lessons carry over in my day-to-day activities as well, whether it is for family, business or pleasure.
 This relationship has also allowed me to develop extensive networks both internally, with the professors and students, and externally with design professionals across the region.

-I supported the board through Adams and Oldcastle Architectural, a CRH company, using my time and their dollars to fund scholarships, events, research and conferences.
+I supported the board through Adams Products and Oldcastle APG, A CRH Company, using my time and their dollars to fund scholarships, events, research and conferences.
 We had first-hand information to see where we wanted to spend our dollars–whether it was on scholarships, events, design competitions or research.

 Giving Students Real World Construction Experience